 Application deadline: 31 March

-Only applications received within the specified deadline will be considered in the admission procedure for the coming academic year.
+Applications received by 31 March 2025 will be given priority in the admission procedure for the coming academic year.
+Applications received after 31 March 2025 will be considered on the waiting list.
 Registration takes place via the online application.

 • Application documents and letter of motivation

-• Speech therapy aptitude test: at the study centre in Pinkafeld (April to mid-May 2024)
+• Speech therapy aptitude and medical aptitude test: at the study centre in Pinkafeld (from 12.05.2025)*

 Subject to change without notice